moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 Table 2.

 ### Track namespace {#tracknamespace}
-Location: TFC    Required: Optional    Json Type: String
+Location: TFC    Required: Optional    JSON Type: String

 The name space under which the track name is defined.
 See section 2.3 of
 {{MoQTransport}}.
 The track namespace is optional.
 If it is not declared within